 "I saw Lotus and Savant in the audience at the New Shanghai last night, but they left during the intermission.
 I don't know if they were called away to save the city from disaster, or whether they were just freezing to death like the rest of us.
-The heat was on so low in that place I thought folks were going to start ripping out seats and burning them."
+The heat was on so low in that place I thought folks were going to start ripping - Dr. Bailey Wong-Carruthers, 36, anesthesiologist out seats and burning them."